jwodder/reponews/README.rst

 every issue, which is a bit too much.  ``reponews`` aims for a happy medium: only e-mailing you about new issues and similar activity — not about comments — and only on repositories of your choice.
-Simply set it up to run under cron or another job scheduler (sold separately) and you'll get periodic e-mails listing new events.
+Simply set it up to run under cron or another job scheduler (sold separately), point it at a compatible e-mail sending service (also sold separately), and you'll get periodic e-mails listing new events.

 Installation & Setup